Part 1. The Case of Charlotte Teichgräber from Beuthen, Upper Silesia.

 Onward Journey to Hay Camp

-The prisoners were boarded on trains to Hay, a town in central New South Wales.
+The prisoners were transported by train to Hay, a town in central New South Wales.
 The majority were housed in the Hay camp.
-There were three compounds in total, with 1,000 people living in each.
+There were three compounds in total, each with 1,000 people.
 Since many of the Jewish prisoners had been forced to quit skilled occupations in Germany, Austria, and England in the years prior, the group was heavily composed of talented professionals, craftspeople, and artists.

-Along with creating an unofficial university, libraries, and orchestras, the internees also published a newspaper, staged plays and concerts, and even printed their own money to be used within the camp.
+Along with creating an unofficial university, libraries, and orchestras, the internees also published a newspaper, staged plays and concerts, and even printed their own money for use within the camp.

 Source: National Museum Australia.
 Dunera Boys.